mmeka/TypeScript/README.md

 How to handle JSON and XML objects returned as response?
 How to handle date types and handle dates, times and timezones? tsconfig.json. find defaults and more on it
+How the classes, classes with generics, interfaces converted when compiled to JavaScript